Clark Paulsen, Division Chief

 When a physical examination is required for pre-employment or as a condition of employment, the State will provide or pay for it.
 The applicant must pay for any studies or exams beyond the approved level.

 A permanent employee who is required to have either a Class A or Class B driver's license will be reimbursed for the necessary medical examination.
-Reimbursement will be made in accordance with Department of Personnel Administration (DPA) regulation 599.926 and the employee's bargaining unit contract.
+Reimbursement will be made in accordance with California Code of Regulations (CCR), Administration, Title 2, Section 599.926 and the employee's bargaining unit contract.